-We priced out a few available options – including some new products geared towards basement ceilings.
-We had seriously entertained a product that would have cost us about $1000 for this approximately 100 square foot room.
+We priced out a few available options – including some new products geared toward basement ceilings.
+We had seriously entertained a product that would have cost us about $1000 for this approximately 100-square-foot room.
 And the more we researched it, the more we leaned away from it.
-My big hang up was that it couldn’t be painted.
+My big hang-up was that it couldn’t be painted.

 I don’t like limits, especially when it comes to colour.
 I LOVE colour and this product would seriously cramp my style.